fbpx

 Walking through the mountains of Kerry.

 Established in 1932, Killarney is Ireland’s first national park.
 Acting as a safe haven for the many areas of wilderness, lakes and mountains, the vast Killarney National Park stretches for over 26,000 acres – and sits just at the edge of town.
-The majestic Muckross House, farm and gardens is one of the focal points, and a beautiful reminder of country life in the 1920’s.
+The majestic Muckross House, farm and gardens are one of the focal points and a beautiful reminder of country life in the 1920s.
 Head over to Ross Castle and hire a rowboat or kayak to visit Innisfallen, a magical miniature island on Lough Leane.

-Even better, discover Killarney by your own two feet – by either hiking or biking!
-If you want to really embrace your tourist status, take a jaunting car (open topped horse and carriage) to the Gap of Dunloe.
+Even better, discover Killarney on your own two feet – by either hiking or biking!
+If you want to really embrace your tourist status, take a jaunting car (open-topped horse and carriage) to the Gap of Dunloe.
 Watch in awe as the native red deer roam freely about the Park.
 If you are truly lucky you will get a glimpse of the newly reintroduced White Tailed Sea Eagles.

 The Ring of Kerry